Thirty-Eight years after death, Rudolph Charles remains...

 The funeral of Desperadoes' Rudolph Charles - photo courtesy of David Rudder

-Thirty years ago today, Laventille’s Rudolph Charles shuffled off this mortal coil and went out in style - a glam funeral service, his soul encased in the Chariot pans he invented and three religions vying for meager props at his rites on the banks of the Caroni - as an age of innocence was nearing its own death.
+Thirty years ago today [thirty-eight years, in 2023], Laventille’s Rudolph Charles shuffled off this mortal coil and went out in style - a glam funeral service, his soul encased in the Chariot pans he invented and three religions vying for meager props at his rites on the banks of the Caroni - as an age of innocence was nearing its own death.

 Fascinating that, as an uncommon man, he bore the

 weight of the absolute trilogy of personalities, the father son

 and holy ghost, and that he lived and

 The Hammer, a kinda freedom fighter in his own

 Desperadoes, the glory musicians of the steelband age.

 And Trail, the calypso brand of a folk hero.

 To this day, with his refinement as a leader in the bag, his skills as a pan tuner conclusive and his community service making a palpable difference, Rudolph’s eternal truth overmatches the music he made in both the classical and Panorama festivals.
 Driving Desperadoes’ heavenly sound and pushing his legacy to the extent of Hollywood’s old-time icons, in whose glamour he bathed in the rotten pits of local theaters.